Jean-Claude Sensemat

-Jean-Claude Sensemat (born 1951 in Fleurance in the Gers) is a businessman in France.
+Jean-Claude Sensemat (born on April 14, 1951 in Fleurance) is a French and Canadian businessman.

 Career

+1970 to 2001

 From 1970 to 2000, he founded and directed an import/export group of hand and power tool companies that bears his name.
-The Groupe Sensemat became the largest private employer of the Gers with over 500 collaborators in 1999 and sales totaling 800 million French francs (122 M Euros).
+The Groupe Sensemat became the largest private employer(Source: INSEE, page 106) of the Gers with over 500 collaborators in 1999 and sales totaling 800 million French francs (122 M Euros).

 The company’s growth is owed to the globalization of trade.
 As early as 1975, import-export operations were organized with India, China, Romania, Albania and other countries of the Eastern bloc, sometimes using barter and compensation.
 The Groupe Sensemat became a privileged supplier of the European major hypermarket retailers.

 Through his tool-manufacturing group, he then acquired many brownfields in the department of the Gers (the Grundig Factory, the Seita buildings, etc.).

+He structured his tooling group with subsidiaries abroad, notably including Atlas Tools (Hong Kong), Sensemat Asia (Taipei – Taiwan), Sensemat Ibérica (Madrid - Spain), Sensemat Portugal (Lisbon), Sensemat Benelux (Brussels), Sensemat Asia (Hong Kong).

-As a major player in the department’s economic life, he was a counselor with the Gers’ Bank of France for 6 years.
+In 1989, as a major player in the department’s economic life, he was a counselor with the Gers’ Bank of France for 6 years.
 He was Vice President of the Gers’ Employers' Union in 1989, and he founded the Gers’ UNICEF committee in 1988.
 He also founded a local newspaper: "La Gascogne".

 In 1990, he purchased LIP, the renowned watchmaking company that was then in difficulty, and relaunched it.
 Then, in 1992 he acquired other brands: Achille Zavatta, Teppaz, and Luis Ocaña.
 In 2000, his strongly coveted hand and power tool group faced problems leading to the lifetime dismissal of a court administrator who was found guilty and imprisoned.
 The Sensemat Group disappeared.

+Between 1991 and 2007, he was Foreign Trade Advisor for France.

+In 1997, Jean-Claude Sensemat prepared for the introduction into the stock exchange on the second market for his tooling group with Crédit Agricole and Europe Finance et Industrie (EFI), Louis Thannberger.